AlphaXD2003/JSP-JDBC-JAVASCRIPT-Practical-ALL-IN-ONE/README.md

 6. Toogle Visibility of Password.
 (Using Javascript)
 7. Routes handling.
 8. Error handling in JSP.
-9. Password Verification (Using Regex)
+9. Password Verification (Using Regex).
-    Password will be atleast of 8 characters including atleast one special character , one digit , one uppercase and one lowercase alphabate.
+    <br> Password will be atleast of 8 characters including atleast one special character , one digit , one uppercase and one lowercase alphabate.

 # Pre-requisites
 1. JDBC Configuration in my PC.
 (I used MySQL Connection Version 8.3).